depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

 This guide would not have been possible without the help and feedback from many people.

-Special thanks to Yasaman Bahri for her useful contributions to this guide, her feedback, support, and mentoring.
+Special thanks to Yasaman Bahri for her feedback, support, and mentoring.

 Thank you to Kumar Krishna Agrawal, Sam Schoenholz, and Jeffrey Pennington for their valuable input and guidance.

-Finally, thank you to our students Chris Akers, Brian Friedenberg, Sajel Shah, Vincent Su, Witold Szejgis, for their curiosity and commitment to the course material, and their useful feedback on the curriculum.
+Finally, thank you to our group members Chris Akers, Brian Friedenberg, Sajel Shah, Vincent Su, Witold Szejgis, for their curiosity, commitment to the course material, and feedback on the curriculum.

 <div class="deps-graph">
 <iframe class="deps" src="/assets/resurrecting-the-sigmoid.svg" width="200"></iframe>